Neale Cooper: Personal life

 In November 2017, Cooper was one of four inductees into the Aberdeen Hall of Fame.

 His son Alex played in Liverpool youth academy, after a £100,000 move from Ross County in December 2007.
 Alex spent the summer of 2006 at a training camp in Switzerland with Chelsea, and Jose Mourinho had reportedly tracked his development.
 He was released by Liverpool in 2011 and has since played first team football for several clubs, mainly in Scotland.

 Death

-On 28 May 2018 it was reported that Cooper was in a critical condition after being found collapsed in the stairwell of flats in Aberdeen.
+On 28 May 2018 it was reported that Cooper was in a critical condition after being found collapsed in a stairwell of flats in Aberdeen.
 He died later that day, aged 54.

 A public memorial event and celebration of Cooper's life was held at Aberdeen's ground Pittodrie Stadium on 8 June 2018.
-The evening was attended by Neale Cooper's family, former teammates and fans and saw over 4,000 people attend.
+The evening was attended by his family, former teammates and fans and saw over 4,000 people attend.

 In June, his former club Hartlepool United announced that they would be renaming a stand in his honour.
 The Neale Cooper Stand, formerly the Mill House Stand, was officially unveiled in a pre-season game against Sunderland in July.